entozoon/drankthology/README.md

 1. If you're working locally, do a `git pull`
 2. Restart npm
 3. Wait a while (2 mins)

+### Can't see anything during dev?

+Is Chrome being a twat and redirecting your localhost to https:?
+If so, that's bad mm'kay.
+Try using Classic Cache Killer or a similar extension.

 ### CONVERTING TO NEW SITES